Protect and keep a sick or dying tooth.

 Most teeth that have had root canal therapy must be protected with a tooth-like artificial covering known as a crown (see crown section.)
 This is because teeth that have had the pulp removed are more susceptible to fracture.

 Root canal therapy is an excellent way to save a tooth that would otherwise die and need to be removed.
+Additionally a tooth that is infected can affect the bodies’ overall health and lead to serious issues if left untreated.
+Sometimes these issues can even require a visit to the emergency room.

 The only real alternative is to remove the sick tooth.
 However, this will require a dental implant or bridge to fill the empty space and prevent the shifting of surrounding teeth.
 These solutions will ultimately cost more than the root canal therapy, and they will never equal the quality of keeping your natural tooth.